reginacrabbe/Sepsis-Prediction-Model-LP6/README.md

    - **Contents:**
      - `logistic_regression_model.joblib`: Joblib file containing the saved preprocessor and the best model for prediction.
      - `label_encoder.joblib`: Joblib file containing the saved label encoder for encoding the sepsis feature.
-     - `notebook.ipynb`: Jupyter notebook documenting from the Business undrstanding through to the model development process.
+     - `notebook.ipynb`: Jupyter notebook documenting from the Business undrstanding through to the model development process and saving the model and encoder.

 ### 3. Root Directory
    - **Contents:**
      - `main.py`: FastAPI application script.
 This is the main entry point for deploying and serving the model through FastAPI.
      - `Dockerfile`: Specifies the instructions for building a Docker container to encapsulate the project and its dependencies.
      - `requirements.txt`: Lists the Python dependencies required to run the project.
-     - `README.md`: This file.
-Provides an overview of the project, including its structure, purpose, and instructions for usage.
+     - `README.md`: Provides an overview of the project, including its structure, purpose, and instructions for usage.

      - Virtual Environment (venv)
      - **Purpose:** Contains the Python virtual environment.
 This ensures a consistent and isolated environment for the project.